 Robert Engelman, Senior Fellow

-Robert Engelman is President of the Worldwatch Institute, a globally focused environmental research organization based in Washington, D.C.
+Robert Engelman is a Senior Fellow at the Worldwatch Institute, a globally focused environmental research organization based in Washington, D.C.
 Bob originally joined Worldwatch as Vice President for Programs and was named President in 2011.
 Prior to joining Worldwatch, he was Vice President for Research at Population Action International, a policy research and advocacy group in Washington, and directed its program on population and the environment.
 He has written extensively on population's connections to environmental change, economic growth, and civil conflict.

 A former newspaper reporter specializing in science and the environment, Bob has served on the faculty of Yale University as a visiting lecturer and was founding secretary of the Society of Environmental Journalists.
 He is the author of the 2008 book More: Population, Nature, and What Women Want, and his writing has appeared in scholarly and news media including Nature, The Washington Post, and The Wall Street Journal.

 Bob serves on the boards of the Population Resource Center and the Nova Institute.
 He holds a master's of science degree from Columbia University's Graduate School of Journalism and a bachelor of arts degree from the University of Chicago.